duytc/tagcade-api/README.md

 php app/console serve:run
 ```

 A message should come up displaying the hostname and port such as localhost:8000.
+This command uses the new built-in development server to run the application, so you don't need to setup a full web server such as apache.
+Note that this is a development server and not as performant as a real web server.

 To test the API use a browser extension such as: